Master of Fine Arts programme in Fine Arts

 Prerequisites and selection

-Bachelor's degree in Fine Arts of 180 ECTS credits or evidence of equivalent.
-Equivalent knowledge can be skills developed through artistic or other practices and experience of the profession.
-Applicants must prove their knowledge of English: English 6/English B from Swedish Upper Secondary School or the equivalent level.
+Bachelor's degree in fine arts of at least 180 credits or equivalent.
+Applicants must prove their knowledge of English: English 6/English B from Swedish Upper Secondary School or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.
+In addition, approved work samples are required.

 Portfolio